akshay-yeole/Object-Oriented-Programming-OOP-in-C-Sharp/README.md

 ## 📂 Upcoming Content

-We’re working on adding more practical OOP sections:

-- 🎭 Full Polymorphism examples
+- 🎭 Polymorphism in depth
 - 🏗 SOLID Principles
 - 🧪 Unit Testing with OOP
 - 🔁 Composition vs Inheritance

-Stay tuned!

 ---

 ## 📧 Contact

-Have feedback or want to collaborate?

 - 📫 Email: [akshay-yeole@outlook.com](mailto:akshay-yeole@outlook.com)
 - 💼 LinkedIn: [Akshay Yeole](https://www.linkedin.com/in/akshayyeole)

-Feel free to open an issue or pull request if you'd like to contribute or suggest improvements.

 ---

-## ⭐️ Support the Project
+## ⭐️ Support

-If you find this project helpful:
+If this helped you:

-- Star ⭐ the repository
+- Star ⭐ the repo
-- Share with fellow C# learners or developers
+- Share with other C# learners

-Your support inspires continuous improvement and learning resources!

----

 > Made with 💻 by Akshay Yeole